hashicorp/terraform-google-nomad-enterprise-hvd/examples/server/README.md

-# Nomad Enteprise HVD - server example
+# Nomad Enterprise HVD - server example

 This example deploys Nomad servers.
 Once deployed, Nomad clients can be deployed from the `clients` example.